 Discard any unused portion left in a vial.

 The prepared solution should be administered immediately following preparation.
 Infusion must be administered through a 0.2 µm filter.
+After administration of Ultomiris, flush the entire line with 0.9% Sodium Chloride Injection, USP.

 If the medicine is not used immediately after dilution, storage times must not exceed 24 hours at 2 °C–8 °C or 4 hours at room temperature taking into account the expected infusion time.